pedropaulofb/laderr/README.md

 - `laderr-shape-threat-v*.shacl`
 - `laderr-shape-vulnerability-v*.shacl`

-These SHACL files enable validation of LaDeRR models against the vocabulary, ensuring that instances comply with the expected constraints.
+These SHACL files enable automated validation of LaDeRR models, ensuring that each instance adheres to the constraints defined in the vocabulary.

 ## License